 This lovely arrangement is very easy to design if you break it down step by step.
+You'll need the following supplies:

 Design Courtesy Oasis Floral